mail us | mail this page

-Some information about general page characteristics including HTML and XHTML, DOCTYPE declarations and Acessibility - making our pages more readable for the visually impaired.
+Some information about general page characteristics including HTML and XHTML and HTML5, DOCTYPE declarations and Acessibility - making our pages more readable for the visually impaired.

 Last time we read about this stuff was in 2002'ish and HTML was dead.
-HTML 4.01 was the end - the future was the stricter world of XHTML with XML the Holy Grail and we had all better get used to it.
+HTML 4.01 was the end - the future was the stricter world of XHTML with XML - the Holy Grail of the markup languages - and we had all better get used to it.
 So while majority of our pages remained HTML 4.01, we started limbering up with a few XHTML 1.0 transitional pages using this definion:

 At the same time we started to use lower case tags everywhere and got into the habit of closing non-closed tags with /> kluges like <br />, <img /> even in HTML 4.01 pages.
 Trying to adopt good habits defined by the W3C XHTML documentation slowly and incrementally.
-And now we discover the whole XHTML thing maybe a bit of a dead-end with the majority of folks, like us, choosing to ignore it.
+Whether we liked it or not.
 All pain for no demonstrable gain.
+But strict man, really strict rules.

 Now (mid 2007) it seems that HTML is alive and well with HTML5 being worked on (somewhat contentiously) by the W3C as an incremental approach - though perhaps not reaching standard status until 2010 or later.
 HTML5 apparently is trying to reconcile HTML with XHTML as well as trying to provide a pragmatic evolution.
 There are some proposed new tags and features which look kinda interesting but the key issue is that instead of threatening complete page failure if you get something wrong (which always scared the devil out of us) HTML5 focuses on a standard way of rendering bad pages - taming the tag soup rather than punishing it with a blank page.